inkarkat/vim-PatternsOnText/README.md

   &lt;line2&gt; to support current line as well as a lnum of 0 (since Vim 8.1.1241).
 - ENH: :SubstituteTransactional\* additionally support arbitrary access of matched texts via v:val.matches context.
-- ENH: Add :SubstituteRotate for the special case of using :SubstituteTransactional for rotating or shifting matches; i.e. replacing with preceding or following matches to make space for something new.
+- ENH: Add :SubstituteRotate[Memoized] for the special case of using :SubstituteTransactional for rotating or shifting matches; i.e. replacing with preceding or following matches to make space for something new.
+Comes as both a stateless variant and :SubstituteRotateMemoized that keeps the mappings from old match to new, similar to what :SubstituteTranslate does.

 ##### 2.11    28-Mar-2019
 - Extract PatternsOnText#Translate#Translate() API function to allow easier